todogroup/governance/community-structure/roles.md

 - Organize and lead local chapters and meetups
 - Localize TODO initiatives (e.g., translations, adapting resources to regional contexts) and advocate in their region
 - Support overall community management
-- Advocate for TODO’s mission and projects across technology events and coferences thoruh presentations, peanles or other activities
+- Advocate for TODO’s mission and projects across technology events and conferences through presentations, panels or other activities
 - Represent TODO publicly

 ## Project Leads (Individuals)